adambozson/Standard-Model-I/README.md

 * Fork this repo and [create a branch][branch], if appropriate
 * Add your name and email to AUTHORS
-* Make and commit your changes
+* Make and compile your changes, checking the result
-* Submit a pull request
+* Commit and submit a pull request

 If you're unsure about a particular improvement, create an issue and we can discuss it.